 University Background: The mission of California Lutheran University is to educate leaders for a global society who are strong in character and judgment, confident in their identity and vocation, and committed to service and justice.
 Founded in 1959 in beautiful Ventura County, the university has an enrollment of about 4,000 undergraduate and graduate students who come from across the nation and around the world from a diversity of backgrounds, cultures and faiths.
 As a federally recognized Hispanic-Serving Institution, Cal Lutheran is looking for candidates with a dedication to and success in working in diverse communities.
 The university is committed to an inclusive learning and work environment that values individual differences and respects each person’s dignity.

-Basic Function: The General Counsel (GC) selected will be the first internal legal counsel retained by the University and will report to the University President.
-The inaugural incumbent provides legal advice and solution-oriented recommendations on a wide variety of legal issues.
-The GC will also be responsible for directing legal matters to outside counsel and supervising and reporting status and recommended solutions.
-These include issues related to employment, contract negotiation, not-for-profit regulations, federal and state rules and regulations pertaining to higher education, NCAA athletics, student affairs, Title IX, FERPA, Clery, VAWA, litigation, risk management, intellectual property, copyright, real property, landlord tenant issues, construction contracts, charitable giving, estate planning, bond financing, community relations, privacy, sponsored research, ADA, employee discipline, compliance, and other matters.
+Basic Function: Reporting to the President and serving as a member of the President's executive team, the General Counsel is the chief legal officer of the University.
+The General Counsel manages all legal affairs of the University and provides advice and counsel to California Lutheran's President, Board of Regents, and other members of the University community on significant legal matters related to the University.
+These issues include without limitation, employment, contract negotiation, not-for-profit regulations, federal and state rules and regulations pertaining to higher education, NCAA athletics, student affairs, Title IX, FERPA, Clery, VAWA, litigation, risk management, intellectual property, copyright, real property, landlord tenant issues, construction contracts, charitable giving, estate planning, bond financing, community relations, privacy, sponsored research, ADA, employee discipline, compliance, and other matters.

 Drafts, negotiates, and or reviews a variety of contracts, affiliation agreements, and Memos of Understanding; Drafts, reviews, and/or recommends for approval policies, procedures, bylaws and other legal documents.
 E

-Provides litigation support and oversight of litigated matters.
+Coordinates and manages litigation support and oversight of regulatory and litigation matters.
+This includes managing and performing.
 This includes managing and performing claim investigations and coordinating the defense of claims or complaints.
-It may also occasionally include acting as a management advocate in administrative proceedings and making court appearances to obtain resources such as restraining orders.
+It may also include periodically acting as a management advocate in administrative proceedings and making court appearances to obtain resources such as restraining orders.
 E

-Interview outside counsel and select such counsel, in collaboration with the President, where external expertise is necessary.
-Facilitate direct communications between administrators and outside counsel when it increases efficiency, while maintaining budget control and supervision.
+Interviews and selects outside counsel, in collaboration with the President, where external expertise is required.
+Facilitate direct communications between administration and outside counsel when it increases efficiency, while maintaining budget control and supervision.
 Manage communications with outside lawyers, including on matters that pose risk of liability.
+E

 Maintains professional growth and development through seminars, workshops and professional affiliations to keep abreast of latest developments in regulatory changes and in other related areas.
 E